openshift-instruqt/instruqt/instruqt-tracks/serverless-camel-k-basic/01-step1/assignment.md

 > Observe how all 3 source types have equivalent definitions using different DSLs.

 There's no need to execute the new XML/YAML files. \
-If you did they, they would produce a similar result as the Java version you ran.
+If you did, they would produce a similar result as the Java version you previously ran.

 Click *Next* to continue with step 2.